jupyterlab/jupyterlab/docs/source/user/extensions.rst

 ~~~~~~~~

 When searching extensions, JupyterLab displays the complete search result and
-the user if free to install any extension.
+the user is free to install any extension.
 This is the :ref:`default_mode`.

 To bring more security, you or your administrator can enable ``blacklists`` or ``whitelists``
 mode.
 JupyterLab will check the extensions against the defined listings.